Difference Between Chrome and Stainless Steel

 1. The main and first difference between Chrome and Stainless Steel is that chrome is not an alloy, whereas Stainless Steel is an alloy.
 Stainless steel is made up of more than two types of metals that include, including iron, carbon, and chromium.

-2. When compared in terms of durability, stainless steel has an advantage as it is more durable than chrome that is relatively less durable.
+2. When compared in terms of durability, stainless steel has an advantage as it is more durable than chrome, which is relatively less durable.

-3. Both of them have a shinier outer side, but when compared, chrome is slightly more shiner than stainless steel that is relatively less shiny.
+3. Both of them have a shinier outer side, but when compared, chrome is slightly more shiner than stainless steel, which is relatively less shiny.

 4. Stainless steel can be cleaned easily at home with less equipment and handwork, whereas cleaning chrome is not as easy as steel.